 There are so many things to do in Nice it can be hard to narrow down your options, which is why we have put together this handy guide.
 What will be first on your list?

 Dominating the city skyline between the port and the Old Town, Castle Hill should be the first stop on your Nice visit.
-Walk along the defensive wall ruins while admiring the dazzling vistas, and discover the resting place of famous aristocrats in the cemeteries.
+Castle Hill once used to house a castle originally built by the Romans and then reused throughout the following centuries!

 Take a walk in the Old Town to get your bearings and learn about the history of this enchanting traditional neighborhood.
 Wander down narrow streets lined with tall tenement houses, stopping at markets to sample local cheeses and buy artisan souvenirs.

+During the walking tours in Nice you are guaranteed to discover hidden places and interesting historical facts.
 On most Old Town tours, you can take a breather in leafy squares and pop into the St. Reparata Cathedral to see the colorful dome and ornate interior.

 3 – Stroll along the Promenade des Anglais